aws-samples/aws-serverless-workshop-innovator-island/6-eventbridge/2-maintenance/README.md

 ## 2. Creating alerts for Info/Warning outage events.

-In this section you will consume the enriches events from the default event bus and route to interested targets.
+In this section you will consume the enriched events from the default event bus and route to interested targets.

 First, you create two SNS topics.
 The first is for outages of type "Info" and "Warning", which you will route to your email.